WildFeedback: Aligning LLMs With In-situ User Interactions And Feedback: Introduction

 In this paper, we introduce \textsc{WildFeedback}, a novel framework designed to align LLMs with in-situ user interactions and feedback. \textsc{WildFeedback} addresses the limitations of existing approaches by constructing preference datasets from real user-LLM conversations, specifically focusing on user feedback that naturally occurs during these interactions.
 The overview of the framework is shown in Figure \ref{fig:crownjewel}.
-Our framework comprises three key components: feedback signal identification, preference data construction, and user-guided evaluation.
-By applying this framework to WildChat \citep{zhao2024wildchat1mchatgptinteraction}, a corpus of over 148,000 multi-turn conversations between users and ChatGPT \citep{openai2024gpt4technicalreport}, we create a preference dataset of 20,281 samples\footnote{The dataset will be available soon.}, capturing a wide range of user preferences.
+Our framework comprises three key components: (1) Feedback signal identification, which detects and classifies user feedback, distinguishing between positive and negative signals to infer user preferences; (2) Preference data construction, which transforms these signals into structured preference datasets; and (3) Checklist-guided evaluation, which systematically assesses model responses using an instance-level checklist derived from extracted user preferences as a rubric.
+This ensures that model improvements are grounded in real user expectations rather than predefined heuristics.
+To demonstrate the effectiveness of \textsc{WildFeedback}, we apply it to WildChat \citep{zhao2024wildchat1mchatgptinteraction}, a dataset containing over 148,000 multi-turn conversations between users and ChatGPT \citep{openai2024gpt4technicalreport} (see details of WildChat in Appendix \ref{sec:wildchat}).
+This process results in a preference dataset of 20,281 samples\footnote{The dataset is available here: \url{https://huggingface.co/datasets/microsoft/WildFeedback}}, providing a rich resource for improving LLM alignment with real-world user preferences.

-The contributions of this paper are threefold: \begin{enumerate} \item \textbf{Introduction of \textsc{WildFeedback}}: We present a novel framework that leverages real-time, in-situ user feedback to construct preference datasets that better reflect actual human values, addressing the scalability and subjectivity issues inherent in human-annotated datasets and the biases in synthetic data. \item \textbf{Robust Data Construction}: We adapt and expand on existing user satisfaction estimation techniques, such as SAT/DSAT rubrics, to identify feedback signals in natural conversations.
-This enables the creation of a nuanced preference dataset that includes both user preferences and corresponding responses, enhancing the effectiveness of fine-tuning LLMs to better align with user expectations. \item \textbf{User-Guided Evaluation}: We propose a user-guided evaluation methodology that aligns the assessment of model performance with real user preferences, providing a more accurate benchmark for evaluating LLMs' alignment with human values. \end{enumerate}

-Through extensive experiments, we demonstrate that models fine-tuned on \textsc{WildFeedback} show significant improvements in aligning with user preferences, both in automated benchmarks and in our proposed user-guided evaluation framework.
+Through extensive experiments, we demonstrate that models fine-tuned on \textsc{WildFeedback} show significant improvements in aligning with user preferences, both in automated benchmarks and in our proposed checklist-guided evaluation framework.
 This work represents a step forward in creating more user-centric LLMs, with the potential to enhance user satisfaction across a wide range of applications.